chrislopez28/jaipur-simulation/README.md

 # Jaipur Simulation

-This repo will contain analysis and simulations in Python of the board game Jaipur.
+This repo will contain analysis and simulations written in Python of the board game Jaipur.